MaximeFontenay/nuxt-chess/README.md

-# nuxt-chess
+# Nuxt Chess
-The world first chess game using Nuxt3
+The world first chess game using Nuxt 3.